-All meals are included in the holiday price.
+All meals are included in the holiday price, with the exception on lunches in Kathmandu.

 Food & Water

 It is not recommended to drink untreated water from the taps.
 If you are on a trekking or cycling holiday, water is supplied to fill up your individual bottles.
 This will be boiled, filtered or provided in large jerry cans or 5 litre bottles.
 Additionally you should take purification tablets or a filter bottle (such as a Water-To-Go bottle) to treat your water when in towns or where water is not supplied.
 We do not encourage the purchasing of single use plastic bottles.